Secure and Green RSMA-Assisted Heterogeneous ISAC: Introduction

-Based on the aforementioned discussions, this paper focuses on \emph{cognitive radio networks} (CRNs) where ISAC and multicast communications coexist.
-We articulate a joint BF optimization scheme based on RSMA and constructed green interference in order to jointly enhance sensing SCNR, communication capabilities, as well as \emph{security energy efficiency} (SEE) .
-In more detail, our contributions can be summarized as follows: \begin{enumerate} \item Despite adverse conditions such as interference, eavesdropping, and Eve' imperfect CSI are confronted, we introduce novel PR-ISAC CRNs architecture supporting both ISAC and multicast communications, which increases the utilization of limited spectrum resources and improves performances.
-Building upon this, we quantify sensing, communication, security, and EE through echo signal SCNR, communication rate, security rate, and EE.
+We construct green interference and articulate a joint BF optimization scheme based on RSMA in order to jointly enhance sensing SCNR, security rate, and SEE defined as the security data transmission rate achieved per unit of power.
+In more detail, our contributions can be summarized as follows: \begin{enumerate} \item We introduce the \emph{heterogeneous ISAC} (HISAC) architecture supporting both ISAC and multicast communications, which increases the utilization of limited spectrum resources and improves performances despite adverse conditions such as interference, eavesdropping, and imperfect CSI of target, Bob, and Eve are confronted.
+Building upon this, we quantify sensing, communication, security, and power consumption through echo signal SCNR, security rate, and SEE.

-\item We propose an optimization framework designed to maximize the SEE by optimizing both the transmit BF vectors and the echo BF vector.
+\item We propose an optimization framework designed to maximize the SEE, and study the trade-off between sensing SCNR and security rate by optimizing both the transmit BF vectors and the echo BF vector.
 Our approach leverages RSMA and ISAC signals to generate green interference from multicast communication signals.
 This green interference is strategically designed to minimize interference for Bob while increasing interference for Eve; thereby, enhancing security rate.
 Unlike AN, green interference is an inherent component of the system's energy, eliminating the need for additional power consumption and computational complexity.
-Consequently, this approach contributes to the overall improvement of SEE.
+Hence, this approach contributes to the overall improvement of SEE.

 \item We recognize that the original optimization objective and its associated constraints are inherently non-convex.
 To address this challenge, we propose an optimization algorithm that leverages Taylor series expansion, \emph{majorization-minimization} (MM), \emph{semi-definite programming} (SDP), and \emph{successive convex approximation} (SCA).
 This approach systematically transforms the originally non-convex and intractable problem into three more manageable sub-optimization problems.
 By employing an alternating iteration strategy, our method effectively converges toward a solution for the original optimization problem.